Vanessa Pinnington

 As the festive season approaches, Christmas Markets across Wales and the South West burst into life with twinkling lights, artisan stalls, and the comforting scent of mulled wine.
 From the historic streets of Cardiff and Bristol to the rolling hills of Bath, Somerset, the 2025 season promises enchanting experiences for families, foodies, and festive explorers alike.
 Whether you’re searching for handcrafted gifts, indulgent winter treats, or simply the magic of a crisp December evening surrounded by carols and Christmas cheer, the markets of Wales and the South West offer something truly special for every visitor.

-Coping in a Camper Episode Three: What to do when you get there
+Coping in a Camper Episode Three: Living In Your Camper – What to do when you get there

 The first thing you notice when you step out of the driver’s seat isn’t the size of the campsite—it's the stillness.
 After hours of engine noise and the hum of the motorway, silence can feel almost too loud.
 Don’t rush past it.
 Take a breath and let your shoulders settle.